kljensen/snowball/README.md

 ## Future work

-I'd like to implement the Snowball stemmer in more lanuages.
+I'd like to implement the Snowball stemmer in more languages.
 If you can help, I would greatly appreciate it: please fork the project and send a pull request!